The Best Rivers In Ontario For Trout And Steelhead

 Fishing Bowmanville Creek

 Bowmanville Creek is known for its runs of steelhead and salmon.
-It also gets good runs of migratory brown trout along with some Atlantic salmon.
+It also gets good runs of migratory brown trout and some Atlantic salmon.

-There is a lot of good access on Bowmanville Creek which makes this one of the best rivers in Ontario to fish.
+There is good access on Bowmanville Creek which makes this one of the best rivers in Ontario to fish.

-Fishing access for Bowmanville creek is good at Bowmanville Creek south parking lot off of Baseline road west.
+Fishing access for Bowmanville Creek is good at the south parking lot off of Baseline Road west.
 You can also try the north parking lot at Roenigk Drive.

-If you are interested in fishing upper Bowmanville Creek you can get fishing access at Bowmanville Valley Conservation area and can park at the Jackman road parking lot.
+If you are interested in fishing upper Bowmanville Creek, you can get fishing access at Bowmanville Valley Conservation Area and park at the Jackman Road parking lot.

-Check out these link for some good information and pictures.
+Check out this link for some good information and pictures.

 Bowmanville Creek Fishway Blog – some cool pictures